Southwest Four Corners: Colorado, New Mexico, Arizona, Utah

 Horse Thief Camp is nothing fancy — a flat space beneath the stars — wake up to a gorgeous sunrise and wild horses in your backyard — a place with few if any people around.
 To us, that was perfect.

 But what made it truly outstanding was the host, Wayne, who came from his ranch to greet us at the site and make sure we had what we needed.
 Of Diné/Navajo descent (Diné, meaning The People, which was their name before white people called them Navajo), he shared with us a bit about the changes, the stories of his ancestors, how he came back home to help his parents and was now managing the farm and trying to make things work.
 It is not easy.
 The land no longer gets enough rain to raise cattle or crops.
 Corporations have purchased all the water rights, and he is now having to jump through hoops to try to get access to the water that has always been there for his people.
-Electricity is also difficult to access (not to mention Internet).
-To look at a map, who owns what these days is a patchwork – or “checkerboard” – as the land has been divided into small pieces of federal and state land and that owned by assorted industry and private individuals, depending on who wants to claim the resources.
+To look at a map, who owns what these days is a patchwork – or “checkerboard” – as the land has been divided into pieces of federal and state land and areas owned by assorted industry and private individuals, depending on who wants to claim the resources.
 Designated tribal land is disconnected, which must seem so broken to them on so many levels.
-Wayne carefully and quietly explained the situation to us rather matter-of-factly, without showing anger, and focused more on what he wants for the future.
+Wayne quietly explained the situation to us rather matter-of-factly, without showing anger, and focused more on what he wants for the future.
 The campground will help pay for basic needs and facilities.
-He showed us the Hogan he is building, with the door facing east, in the traditional way.
+He showed us the hogan he is building, with the door facing east in the traditional way.
 A stove in the center of the room vents through the ceiling and provides a place for visitors to stay warm through the cold winter nights in the high desert or to take refuge from passing thunderstorms.

-Sure, we could have paid less money to camp in a crowded parking lot on sacred land now managed by a federal agency, which now requires an entrance fee and is only open between certain hours; or we could pay a little more to support an actual tribal person trying to make a living in this modern world.
-Despite the daily reminder of a horrific history – where he drives past the relics of stone fireplaces of his grandparents’ homes that were burned to the ground by white people – he remains gracious, welcoming, and willing to share with us his story, his hopes and dreams.
+Sure, we could have paid less money to camp in a crowded parking lot on sacred land now managed by a federal agency, which now requires an entrance fee and is only open between certain hours; or we could pay a little more to support an actual tribal person trying to make ends meet in this modern world.
+Despite the daily reminders of a horrific history – where he drives past the rubble of stone fireplaces of homes from his village that were burned to the ground by white people – he remains gracious, welcoming, and willing to share with us his story, his hopes and dreams.
 He returned later that evening to bring me a “wild carrot,” a traditional root eaten and used for medicine by his ancestors.
 I believe it is also known as Biscuitroot?
 A Lomatium species with pinkish instead of yellow flowers?
 Somehow he knew I was a plant person.
 I was profoundly touched.
 I wrapped it carefully in a damp napkin and brought it home and planted it.

 Wild Carrot, aka Biscuitroot?